 Men of Kent or Kentish Men?

-A Man/Maid of Kent is one who was born east of the River Medway
+A Man/Maid of Kent is a male/female who was born east of the River Medway

-and a Kentish Man/Maid one who was born west of the Medway.
+and a Kentish Man/Maid is one who was born west of the Medway.

 The Kingdom of Kent